imagej/imagej.github.io/_pages/plugins/3d-viewer/index.md

 ### Only a gray rectangle is shown by the 3D Viewer

 As with 3D Viewer crashes, there are quite a large number of possible reasons.
 Please help us by [debugging the issues](/develop/debugging#debugging-java3d-issues) and [contacting us](/discuss) with the information.
-You can also [report a bug](/discuss/bugs), which will provide a lot of addidtional, potentially useful information.
+You can also [report a bug](/discuss/bugs), which will provide a lot of additional, potentially useful information.

 ## Publication